falcosecurity/falco-website/content/en/docs/reference/rules/supported-fields/index.md

 `proc.cmdnargs` | UINT64 | The number of cmd args.
 `proc.cmdlenargs` | UINT64 | The total count of characters / length of all cmd args combined excluding whitespaces.
 `proc.pvpid` | INT64 | the id of the parent process generating the event as seen from its current PID namespace.
+`proc.is_exe_upper_layer` | BOOL | true if this process' executable file is in upper layer in overlayfs.
+This field value can only be trusted if the underlying kernel version is greater or equal than 3.18.0, since overlayfs was introduced at that time.
+`proc.exe_ino` | INT64 | The inode number of the executable image file on disk.
+Can be correlated with fd.ino.
+`proc.exe_ino.ctime` | ABSTIME | Last status change time (ctime - epoch nanoseconds) of executable image file on disk (inode->ctime).
+Time is changed by writing or by setting inode information e.g. owner, group, link count, mode etc.
+`proc.exe_ino.mtime` | ABSTIME | Last modification time (mtime - epoch nanoseconds) of executable image file on disk (inode->mtime).
+Time is changed by file modifications, e.g. by mknod, truncate, utime, write of more than zero bytes etc. For tracking changes in owner, group, link count or mode, use proc.exe_ino.ctime instead.
+`proc.exe_ino.ctime_duration_proc_start` | ABSTIME | Number of nanoseconds between modifying status of executable image and spawning a new process using the changed executable image.
+`proc.exe_ino.ctime_duration_pidns_start` | ABSTIME | Number of nanoseconds between pid namespace start ts and ctime exe file if pidns start predates ctime.
+`proc.pidns_init_start_ts` | UINT64 | Approximate start ts (epoch ns) of pid namespace (container or non container pid namespace).

 ### Field Class: user